Pre-Departure Information (for accepted participants)

 - proof of student status (school ID, enrollment letter, or current transcript)

-Course evaluation form Follow the instructions on this form for semester programs to have your classes evaluated for UMSL equivalencies.
+Follow the instructions on this link for semester programs to have your classes evaluated for UMSL equivalencies.
 This form is due Dec.
 1 for Winter semester and May 1 for Summer programs and Fall semester.